-I have always loved Tea.
-My first memory of Tea comes to mind when, as a young girl, my parents would call out from the garden to ask me to ‘put the kettle on’.
-Since those early days, Tea has been a much loved pastime and I never start the day without first thing, popping the kettle on.
-The refreshment, the upliftment to the spirit that Tea creates and the vitality it brings is why I find a cup of Tea so appealing.
+Tea has been a part of my life since I was a young girl when my parents would call from the garden and ask me to ‘put the kettle on.”
+Since those early years, Tea has been a much-loved beverage, and I never start the day without putting the kettle on and enjoying a welcome early morning cup of Tea.

-A cup of tea can calm, invigorate, refresh and enliven, quench one’s thirst and give you strength.
-What I love most, is drinking tea in fine china cups, very hot with a dash of milk and no sugar.
-Every tea drinker I meet has their own special way of drinking their favourite type of tea.
+A cup of tea can calm, invigorate, refresh, revitalize, quench one’s thirst, and give you strength.
+I love to drink tea in elegant, fine-china teacups, the tea hot with a dash of milk and no sugar.
+Every tea drinker has their particular favourite way of enjoying tea.